fbpx

 The Piriformis Muscle

 Responsible for laterally rotating the femur, the Piriformis muscle lies deep on the posterior pelvis, under Gluteus Maximus.
+The Piriformis muscle attaches the anterior sacrum to the greater trochanter of the femur.
 What Does Piriformis Do?
-In addition to lateral rotation of the leg (turning your foot to the outside), the Piriformis muscle also
+In addition to lateral

 Read More »